 - How will the acquisition vehicle be financed?

-At the end of the chapter, we briefly describe some accounting, company law and tax issues that may be relevant for a potential purchaser.
+At the end of the report, we briefly describe some accounting, company law and tax issues that may be relevant for a potential purchaser.

-Generally, this article is restricted to Danish incorporated companies, namely, public limited companies (A/S) and private limited companies (ApS).
-The information is based on Danish legislation as of 24 January 2014.
+Generally, the discussion in this report is restricted to Danish incorporated companies, namely, public limited companies (A/S) and private limited companies (ApS).
+The information is based on Danish legislation as of 1 January 2016.